wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.0.8 =
+Update to fix your recipe metadata

 = 2.0.7 =
 Another fine WP Ultimate Recipe release